gtlsgamr/htxyz/README.markdown

 want to change.

 This script/site comes with no warranty and is for my personal use.
-If you feel like using it for your own personal use, make sure you check the script for something that might mess your system up.
+If you feel like using it for yourself, make sure you check the script for something that might mess up your system.